 That’s the beauty of versatility.
 If you find you don’t like using it as your daily towel, you can can drape it on your sofa for a light throw or use it as decoration by hanging it on a hook.
 You can also use it as a quick drying travel bath towel, or use it as a Turkish beach blanket.
 Plus, here are 27 other ways you can use your Turkish towels.

-Here's what a couple of interior stylists have to say about The Bali Market towels.
+Here's what a couple of interior designers have to say about The Bali Market towels.
 Read more real reviews from current The Bali Market customers here.

 Are you feeling excited and considering going fully Turkish with your towel collection?
 The Bali Market has bundles to get you started.

 I get so excited about people having more streamlined linen closets, and having everything looking and feeling better.
-If you're in need of a closet detox checkout The Bali Market bundles.
+If you're in need of a closet detox checkout The Bali Market Turkish towel sets and save bundles.

 A good portion of our customers like to buy 8-10 at a time.
-They buy 2 for each family member and also buy them for gifts.
+They buy 2 bath towels for each family member and usually at least one hand towel and also buy them for gifts.